team-leftovers/leftovers-restaurants/README.md

 - 400 Bad Request: on passing invalid id
 - 404 Not Found: on failure to find the restaurant

-## `/restaurants/{id}/food`
+## `/restaurants/{id}/address`
-### GET:
+### PUT:
-- 200 OK:  JSON list of food associated with restaurant
+- 200 OK:  JSON object of updated address associated with restaurant
-- 204 No Content: if no food has been added to restaurant
+- 400 Bad Request: on passing invalid id
-- 404 Not Found: on failure to find the restaurant
+- 404 Not Found: on failure to find the address

 ## `/food`
 ### POST: